onflow/fcl-js/packages/dev-wallet/README.md

 - **Inteface*** Semi-Stable _(medium risk of change)_
 - **Realization** Extremely Unstable _(there will be many changes)_

-As the diagram below depicts we have a pretty good idea where this fits into FCL, but this package is under heavy development.
+As the diagram at the bottom of this page depicts we have a pretty good idea where this fits into FCL, but this package is under heavy development.

 # Introduction

 A Wallet Provider handles Authentications and Authorizations.
-They play the very important role of being the place the users of dApps built using the FCL control their own information and approve transactions.
+They play a very important role of being the place the users control their information and approve transactions.
 One of FCLs core ideals is for the user to be in control of their data, a wallet provider is where many users will do just that.
 FCL has been built in a way that it doesn't need to know any intimate details about a wallet provider up front, they can be discovered when the users wishes to let the dApp know about them.
 This gives us a concept we have been calling Bring Your Own Identity.